 Over time, people have gotten taller.
-An American man born in the 1900s reached an average height of 66.9 inches, whereas the average height of a man born in America in the 1970s rose to 70.2 inches.
+An American man born in the 1900s reached an average height of 66.9 inches, whereas the average height of a man born in America in the 1970s rose to 70.2 inches, or about 5 feet, 10 inches.
 When plumbing became more commonly included in newly built homes in the 1920s, pedestal and bathroom counter heights were 30 inches.
-American cabinet makers today vary in their standard base cabinet height, though the National Kitchen and Bathroom Association guidelines currently suggest the standard height is between 32 and 36 inches from floor to counter.
+American cabinet makers today vary in their standard base bathroom cabinet height, although the National Kitchen and Bathroom Association guidelines currently suggest the standard height is between 32 and 36 inches from floor to counter.

 Just as shorter people will have trouble comfortably accessing a higher counter, a low counter can prove problematic for taller people, particularly for tasks that require bending over the basin.
 Because kitchen counters have a standard height of 36 inches, many are comfortable with those extra few inches.
 Custom cabinet makers will make base cabinets even higher upon request, some as high as 43 inches.